‘Leftovers’ Season 3 Premiere Date, Episode 1-Episode 7 Synopses, Titles Dropped

 Meanwhile, John Murphy (Kevin Carroll) is expected to become a changed man in the new season.
 Introduced in Season 2, the character would be seen punishing those who believed that Jarden (Miracle), which saw no departure, was a special town.
 Leftovers Season 3 will see him beginning to believe in miracles.

-And the plotline for Leftover Season 3 also reveals that Kevin’s father, Garvey Sr. (Scott Glenn) will be at large in Australia.
+And the plotline for The Leftovers Season 3 also reveals that Kevin’s father, Garvey Sr. (Scott Glenn) will be at large in Australia.

 .@TheLeftoversHBO returns for its third and final season April 16 on @HBO.
 Photos and more: https://t.co/dUEesOg6sP pic.twitter.com/8OQ7Etn71q